fausecteam/ctf-gameserver-ansible/README.md

 ------------
 The installation is designed to run on Debian GNU/Linux with systemd.
 At the moment, version Debian 10 ("Buster") is our primary target.
 Ubuntu might work as well, but has not been tested.

-The roles have primarily tested with Ansible 2.4 and 2.9.
-Ansible >= 2.2 should probably be fine, but we can't assess the situation for even earlier versions.
+The roles should work with any Ansible version >= 2.5 and have primarily tested with Ansible 2.9.

 It is expected that you build your own Debian packages for CTF Gameserver as described [in the documentation](TODO).
 These must be available under the base URL in the `ctf_gameserver_downloadpath` variable (see below).